emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 🕊 $value-type$ 🍇

 🍉
-$value-type$> $type-identifier$
+$value-type$-> $type-identifier$
 </pre>

-Defining a value type yourself isn’t really useful at the moment (version 0.3).
-Nevertheless, you can extend built-in value types like 🚂 or 🚀 to provide custom funcitonality.

->!H The defined types are immediately made available in the namespaces provided
+>!H The defined types are immediately available in the namespaces provided
 >!H in *value-type* or *class*.
 Please see [Types](types.html) to gain a deeper
 >!H understanding of namespaces and their use in declarations.